 If you haven't yet set up your profile picture, an icon with the inviter's initials in place of the picture is shown:

-The body contains the message that the inviter composes or is passed through the invitation API.
+The body contains the message that the inviter composes when inviting a guest user to the directory, group, or app or by using the invitation API.
 It is a text area, so it does not process HTML tags for security reasons.

 The inviter doesn't have an email address in the inviting tenancy